Shawn-Cao/form-flow-builder/Contribution.md

 ## local development set up

 1. run `npm install` to install dependencies
 2. run `npm build` to compile the library.
-Or, run `npm start` here at the root, then install and start a child project in /pages (in another terminal)
+Or, run `npm start` here at the root, then start a child project in /pages (see corresponding pages/[project]/README.md for details)

 ## Code paths